thorian93/ansible-role-upgrade/README.md

 Enable unattended reboot in case it is necessary after updates.
 Default is `true`, set to `false` to disable reboots.

+    upgrade_force_reboot: "false"

+Force a reboot of each server independent of the result of the reboot check.
+Default is `false`, set to `true` to enable forced reboots.

 ## Dependencies

 None.